learn-co-curriculum/dsc-data-viz/README.md

 ##  Histograms

 A histogram is a plot that lets you discover the underlying frequency distribution of a set of continuous data.
-This allows the inspection of the data for its underlying distribution (e.g., normal distribution), outliers, skewness, etc. An example of a histogram, and the raw data it was constructed from, is shown below:
+This allows the inspection of the data for its underlying distribution (e.g., normal distribution), outliers, skewness, etc. An example of a histogram is shown below:

 <img src="images/image_histogram.png" width="300">